jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 #Widgets
 ----
 In a GUI, the fillings are known as **widgets**.
-There are lots of different widgets to chose from, each suited to a specific task.
+There are lots of different widgets to choose from, each suited to a specific task.

 Nearly every widget needs a **TITLE**.
 This is a unique name for the widget, so that later you can get information from that widget, or change it.